prjemian/spec2nexus/docs/source/spec2nexus.rst

                               NeXus HDF5 output file extension, default = .hdf5
         -f, --force-overwrite
                               overwrite output file if it exists
-        -V, --version         show program's version number and exit -s SCAN_LIST, --scan SCAN_LIST
+        -v, --version         show program's version number and exit -s SCAN_LIST, --scan SCAN_LIST
-                              specify which scans to save, such as: -s all or -s 1 or -s 1,2,3-5 (no spaces!), default = all -q, --quiet           suppress all program output (except errors), do not use with -v option
+                              specify which scans to save, such as: -s all or -s 1 or -s 1,2,3-5 (no spaces!), default = all --quiet 	      suppress all program output (except errors), do not use with --verbose option
-        -v, --verbose         print more program output, do not use with -q option
+        --verbose	      print more program output, do not use with --quiet option

 .. note:: Where's the source code to spec2nexus?